 BML Network Accounts

-A BML network account is a unique login ID that you will use to access shared network resources while at BML, including our network file server "Chinook".
+A BML network account is a unique login ID that you will use to access shared network resources while at BML, including our print server "Chinook".
 Note that this account is unique from the credentials that you use to access wireless service.
 Please review how to acquire a network account for use during the duration of your time at BML.
-You'll use this account to access file servers (mac and PCs) and print servers (PCs only).
+You'll use this account to access print servers (PCs only).
 Please use your own account from your personal computer.

 Purchase Order Requests

 View instructions on how to download the Purchase Order Request form and how to send the completed form to the Purchasing Department.

 The computer lab has 8 PCs networked with access to the internet and the BML LAN - these PCs have many common software applications installed, including the Microsoft Office Suite, Acrobat Reader, several statistics packages, etc.

 The last computer on the back, right side of the room, "Comp Lab 4", has additional software titles: ArcGIS, Matlab and Adobe Photoshop Elements.

 Select other specialized software programs can be accessed via the UC Davis IET Virtual Computer Lab, check the IET Virtual Computer Lab website for information on how to access virtual environments and software titles.

 - You may use your own login or the "clab" login when working in the computer lab.
 Do not save work on the computer lab PCs, instead save your work to removable media or cloud service such as box.com.

 - If you use your own BML network account on a computer lab PC, please log out before leaving the computer lab.